Why Judging The Poor Isn’t Helping Anybody

 “

-When I was 11, I kept a box full of moments, a written record of all the times I thought my mom was being a bad mom for being poor.
+When I was 11, I kept a box full of moments, a written record of all the times I thought my mum was being a bad mum for being poor.

 ”